Madhugupta95/Instahyre_Job_Analytics/README.md

 .Used Selenium library for scraped the data

-.For K.P.I.’s and insights Used SQL to get useful data sets.
+.For KPIs and insights, leveraged SQL to obtain valuable datasets.

 .Then transferred datasets to Excel for visualization.

-.For the presentation used M.S.
-PowerPoint with the help of team members.
+.For the presentation, utilized M.S.
+PowerPoint with the assistance of team members.

 # 🪨Challenges and 🧠learnings-
 - Web Scrapping | Error Handling | Impressive presentation